Effective governance is crucial at all levels to ensure compliance with both company law and charity law.

 There are five members, who have ultimate control over the Trust.
 They have the ability to appoint some of the trustees and have the right to amend the trust’s articles of association.

 The Trust Board is made up of key stakeholders, invited partners and the CEO of the Trust.
 This ensures that schools are represented at a strategic level.
 Members may appoint up to twelve Trustees.
 The total number of Trustees, including the CEO, who are employees of the Trust will not exceed one third of the total number of Trustees.

 The Trust delegates responsibility to three committees for Audit and Risk, Education and Resources.
 This ensures that Local Committees are able to focus on teaching and learning, safeguarding, compliance and Health & Safety.

 The Chair of the Audit and Risk Committee is Andrew Ivison.

-The Chair of the Education Committee is Helen Howard.
+The Chair of the Education Committee is Daniel Celino.

-The Chair of the Resources Committee is Daniel Celino.
+The Chair of the Resources Committee is Kapil Lodha.